stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

     make -f Makefile.extract

+You need the NetCDF development package installed, the makefiles will be using ``nf-config`` to get the appropriate compiler and linker flags.
+Additionally, compiler and compiler flags can be provided using the environment variables F90 and F90FLAGS:

+    F90=ifort F90flags="-O2 -traceback" make -f Makefile.extract

+By default gfortran will be used.
+This will also automatically compile the required PSyData library as well.

 If you should get an error message that your script is not found, it is possible that it contains a syntax error.
 You can quickly test this by using: